SST banner

 SCB is a service tax registrant for financial services.
 Therefore, where applicable, the Bank reserves the right to charge and collect service tax on behalf of the RMCD.

-No, as an individual client, you will not be impacted by the service tax under Phase 1: 1 July 2025.
+Yes, as an individual client, you will be impacted by the service tax with effect from 1 October 2025 (Phase 2).

-The service tax will not be imposed on financial services performed before the effective date.
+The service tax will not be imposed on financial services performed before the service tax effective date.

 No, the following financial services are not subject to service tax: